-- Develop some cultural self-awareness.
-Learn a little about your own cultural preferences.
-This will help you understand how to approach others and what you might need to do to adapt your style and expectations.
+- Develop cultural self-awareness.
+Learning about your own cultural preferences might seem counterintuitive when doing global business, but it’s actually one of the best cross-cultural skills to have.
+Self-awareness will help you understand what you might need to do to adapt your work style and expectations of others.

-- Learn as much as you can about the country you’re negotiating with.
-It will help you enormously in all the steps of the sales process.
+- Learn about other countries.
+Learn as much as you can about the country you’re negotiating with.
+Cultural context and a global mindset will help you enormously while doing business internationally.

-- Learn as much as you can about how relationships are built and trust gets created.
-Again, relationship building is a key element of developing a positive experience as you begin to sell across cultures.
+- Understand the relationship dimension.
+Learn as much as you can about how relationships are built and trust is established.
+For many cultures, relationship building is a key element of developing a positive experience that lays the groundwork to successfully sell across cultures.

-- Be sure that your credentials and credibility are established early.
+- Establish credentials and credibility early.
 You may do this through a trusted referral or a mutual contact, or you may want to send your credentials ahead of time to the prospective customer.
-It’s always best to have local references and even a local coach
+It’s always best to have local references—and even a local coach.

-- Learn how decisions get made and who makes them.
-Is it one person—the one who has the highest seniority or is it the one who is affected the most by the decision?
+- Understand the decision-making process.
+Learn how decisions get made and who makes them.
 Is it a group decision or an individual who decides?
+If it’s one person, is it the one who has the highest seniority or the one who is affected the most by the decision?

-- Learn how to read local body language and non-verbal cues.
+- Pick up on body language.
+Learn how to read local body language and non-verbal cues.
 This is crucial, especially during the question phase.

-- Have well done translations of your leave-behind material.
-Be sure that all questions are answered in this material.
+- Offer translated materials to leave behind.
+Have thorough, well-done translations of your leave-behind material, and be sure that all questions are answered.

-- Present details and support all your claims with data.
+- Be thorough.
+Always present thorough details and support all your claims with data.